A good air purifier can really improve your quality of life and wellbeing.

 Room Size: 600 sq. ft. | Filters: Pre-filters, PECO | CADR (Pollen/Dust/Smoke): Not Available | Noise Level: 41 to 65 dBA | Warranty: 2 years

 If you weren’t already aware of this fact, Honeywell is the #1 brand recommended by allergists.
+In fact, earns a top spot on our list of the best air purifiers for asthma and allergies.

 Like many of the other best air purifiers on this page, this product uses a powerful True HEPA Filter and Activated Carbon Filter to clean the air of dust, allergens, smoke, and odors.